Expugn/ExpugnExtras/README.md

     - Players can see how long they have been together

 ####/expugnfree [args]
   * A command with no permissions attached.
+The features attached to this command are similar to those in /expugn but any player can run this command while /expugn requires expugnextras.admin to use.
   * /expugnfree name [playername]
     - Give someone a compliment!
     - Using /expugnfree name [playername] will generate a random phrase that a player will say if they click on the [Click Me.]
     - Words are stored in extras.yml (See resources for a default configuration file)
     - "[playername] is a [adverb] [adjective] [noun]"
   * /expugnfree listtitles
     - A branch from /expugn listtitles.
-They're the same thing but /expugnfree has no permissions.
   * /expugnfree settime
     - A branch from /expugn settime.

-They're the same thing but /expugnfree has no permission.
+####/gollem [args]
+  * A personal boss-battle project.
+Please ignore.
+    - A party of players fight a giant rock monster by going through his trials.

 ####/expugnconsole [args]
   * A command that only the console can use.
+The features attached to this command are similar to those in /expugn but only the console can use this command while /expugn is player only.
   * /expugnconsole runitemdrop [itemset_name] [count]
     - A branch from /expugn runitemdrop [itemset_name] [count].
-They're the same thing but /expugnconsole is console only and /expugn is player only.

 ### Permissions
   * expugnextras.admin | Permission to use '/expugn', '/expugnconsole', '/gollem'